27 Apr Breathing for Healthy Bones

 This news provides just one more reason why yoga is so uniquely beneficial to the health of our bones.

-From a blood pH perspective, engaging in breathing practices – i.e., practicing breathing, especially slow, deep breathing, balances out the effects of our more common overbreathing state and helps to keep the mineral-depleting buffering to a minimum, as a temporary fix.
+From a blood pH perspective, engaging in breathing practices – i.e., practicing breathing, especially slow, deep breathing (through the nose), balances out the effects of our more common overbreathing state (typically through the mouth) and helps to keep the mineral-depleting buffering to a minimum, as a temporary fix.

 What I’ve learned from my yoga practice is that the body has infinite wisdom in keeping a state of homeostasis.